 Our sales compensation plans include some components that differ from market to market.
 We modify components of our sales compensation plans from time to time to keep our sales compensation plans competitive and attractive to our existing sales force and people interested in joining our sales force, to address changing market dynamics, to provide incentives to our sales force that we believe will help grow our business, to conform to local regulations and to address other business needs.
 In the fourth quarter of 2017, we began to implement significant changes to our global sales compensation plan, which we will continue rolling out across our markets over the next two years.
-Because of the size of our sales force and the complexity of our global sales compensation plan, it is difficult to predict how such changes will be viewed by our sales force, whether such changes will achieve their desired results and whether such changes will cause unintended consequences.
-For example, certain changes we made to our global sales compensation plan in the past, which were successful in several markets, did not achieve anticipated results in certain other markets and negatively impacted our business.
+Because of the size of our sales force and the complexity of our global sales compensation plan, it is difficult to predict how such changes will be viewed by our sales force, whether such changes will achieve their desired results and whether such changes will cour global sales compensation plan in the past, which were successful in several markets, did not achieve anticipated results in certain other markets and negatively impacted our business.